noaa-ocs-s100/s100py/README.md

 Release Notes
 -------------
 **Version 1.0.0-rc.1 (2021-02-11)**
-- This is a major release, which inclues a new API that encapsulates the data specifications to allow introspection with Python to determine what data is available or should be and what data types would be acceptable.
+- This is a major release, which includes a new API that encapsulates the data specifications to allow introspection with Python to determine what data is available or should be and what data types would be acceptable.
 Convenience utilities are available to convert data into S102/S104/S111 so detailed knowledge of the S100 specs and APIs is not required in most cases